sudoblockio/tackle/docs/writing-tackle-files.md

 In this example, the key "inner-context" would equal "baz" while the "outer-context" is able to reference "stuff".

+Check the [memory management docs](memory-management.md) for more information on different contexts.

 #### Side note on blocks - Try out `match` hooks